 One of the challenges of educational apps is that they encompass users that vary greatly in age — from toddlers to elderly people.
 To demonstrate how important this characteristic is, I’d like to point out one of the examples of educational apps that we at Shakuro have designed.
 It‘s the Cat’n’Clever app that is intended precisely for small children.
 We used bright colors, illustrations of cute animals, and lots of animations to make the app relatable to small kids.

-On the other hand, designing the Proko and CGMA art learning platforms for adults, we aimed at making a totally different impression.
-The cool and clean, professional-looking, and minimalistic design was used to emphasize the learning approach of those platforms and present the content the best way possible without creating distractions.
+On the other hand, in designing the Proko and CGMA art learning platforms for adults, we aimed at making a totally different impression.
+The cool and clean, professional-looking, and minimalistic design was used to emphasize the learning approach of those platforms and present the content in the best way possible without creating distractions.

 Design for microlearning

-Traditional education doesn’t cut it where it comes to the realities of modern life.
+Traditional education doesn’t cut it when it comes to the realities of modern life.
 Though there are a lot of online courses that facilitate access to learning materials, the majority of educational approaches based on the traditional methods with the determined time and place to study are hard to incorporate additionally into the lives of people who already have jobs or other kinds of learning activities that take the majority of their time.

 When imagining how the majority of people would use mobile phones for educational purposes in reality, probably the most common situation would be for them to study in short bursts on the go, similar to them using their phones for other kinds of activities like checking the Facebook feed — while commuting, taking their breakfasts, waiting in traffic jams — in other words, between other activities.
 People are less likely to spend hours on the phone diligently following the curriculum.